Skip to main content

 • Limit user and application access to only what's needed to perform their function

-• restrict lateral movement and reduce blast radius if compromised.
+• restricts lateral movement and reduces blast radius if compromised.

 Assume Breach